niosus/EasyClangComplete/docs/settings.md

 ### **`libclang_path`**

-On some esoteric systems we cannot find `libclang` properly.
-If you know where your `libclang` is - set the full path here.
-This setting generally should not be needed.
+EasyClangComplete tries to auto-detect where `libclang` is installed.
+If this fails, you can specify the full path to the binary file.

 !!! example "Default value"
     ```json
-    "libclang_path": "<some_path_here>",
+    "libclang_path": "D:\\Program Files\\LLVM\\bin\\libclang.dll",
     ```

 ### **`progress_style`**